Confident Birthing Choices

 The worldwide pandemic has brought new challenges for and policies from maternity services across the country.
 This uncertain situation brings new challenges and worries for families but it doesn't mean your choices and rights go out the window.
 As soon as it became clear we wouldn't be able to meet up in person for a while we switched to video call meet-ups.
-The topic of our first online meeting gives us the title for this blog.
 Here's part one of a round of up of some of the things we spoke about during the meeting that might help you feel more positive about planning your birth if you're feeling unsettled by all the changes going on in life at the moment.

 What can you control?